CIRALabs/high-assurance-dids-with-dns/sandbox/CONTROLS.md

-# DID:WEB Technical Controls and Levels of Assurance
+# DID:WEB Technical Controls and Levels of Security Assurance

-This section defines a simple framework to define a set of technical controls that can be implemented and mapped into levels of assurance for did:web identifiers.
+This section defines a simple framework to define a set of technical controls that can be implemented as groups of controls mapped into levels of security assurance for did:web identifiers which then can be mapped to trust framework assurance leves.

+## Security Assurance

+Security assurance is distinct from trust assurance.
+In the context of assuring did:web identifiers, security assurance refers to the implementation and level of confidence that security measures, practices, and policies are in place effectively protect the data, systems, and networks of an organization.
+It involves ensuring that the security controls are functioning correctly and are adequate to mitigate identified risks.

 To assist in decision-making and implementation, The controls are ordered in increasing level of [security assurance](#security-assurance) and are grouped into levels of assurance from **LOW-** to **HIGH+**